CSCI3100B6/FriendSync/doc/test doc.md

+## Test Platform

+### Development Environment

+We use the IDEA and VSCode to develop the back-end and front-end.

+### Testing Environment

+System: Windows

+Java version: 17

+Web browser: Chrome

 ## Team Roles and Responsibilities

-XXX is for the back-end testing and debugging.
+WU Xuanwei and PANG Jia is for the back-end testing and debugging.

-XXX is for the front-end testing and debugging.
+WONG Cheuk Lam and ZHU Kevin is for the front-end testing and debugging.

 ## Test Approach

-The back-end is using the unit testing.
-We test different services individually.

-The front-end is using the integrated testing.
-We measure the front-end overall performance.
+Back-end testing utilizes unit testing to isolate and test each service independently.

+Front-end testing employs integrated testing to measure overall performance and user experience.